The Essence of Lombardian Cuisine

 Mostarda di Frutta

-Traditionally served in the winter months to accompany meat dishes, mostarda di frutta is a unique candied fruit condiment originally from Nordic regions.
+Traditionally served in winter to accompany meat dishes, mostarda di frutta is a unique candied fruit condiment from Nordic regions.
 In the seventeenth century, its popularity spread to the province of Mantua and even more prominently to Cremona.
 It’s prepared using mixed fruits, sugar, and mustard essence, which is particularly spicy.
 The popular mostarda di Cremona features tangerines, cherries, pears, apples, figs, apricots, and peaches.

 Sciatt Valtellinesi